Enjoy Delicious Meals While Travelling

 the United States

-Not only are these local favourites delicious, they are usually more nutritious than the fast foods served up to American and Canadian travellers.
+Not only are regional local favourite dishes delicious, they are often more nutritious than the fast foods served up to American and Canadian travellers.

 Seek out the more traditional and nutritious alternatives

 listed below, as well as the ethnic choices becoming more and

 more popular in Canada and the United States.
 You will have a richer travel experience.

 Because many followig dishes load you up with lots of starch, sugar, and fat, please balance your diet by adding vegetables and fruit.

 Experience the tastiest foods

 Some dishes to eat (or to avoid) as you travel